OpenBB-finance/OpenBB/website/content/sdk/usage/basics/index.md

 jupyter notebook
 ```

-This will launch the Jupyter server and open a browswer window with the application.
+This will launch the Jupyter server and open a browser window with the application.

 ![Jupyter Lab](jupyter1.png)